Welcome to FUHSD!

 - All documents used for residency must be CURRENT, VALID and ORIGINAL!

-Any student who fails to complete the process by March 28, 2014 will be deemed to have moved outside District boundaries and will be dis-enrolled.
+Any student who fails to complete the process by the end of March will be deemed to have moved outside District boundaries and will be dis-enrolled.

 THE FOLLOWING 2 FORMS AND 5 DOCUMENTS ARE REQUIRED FOR RESIDENCY VERIFICATION:

 2 FORMS - you must sign and complete the following:

 5 DOCUMENTS - you must bring the following current, valid and original documents:

 1. Parent’s Picture ID - one from the following list:

 - California State Driver’s License or California State ID Card